Subscribers to my email list get free early access to future chapters!

 “Mhm,” Qingcang replied as a ‘yes’, nodding in approval.

 Lina took a sip of her freshly squeezed orange juice and then turned to Qingcang with a look of curiosity on her face.
-“Pretty Eyes, can I ask you a question?” she asked intimately.
+“Pretty Eyes, can I ask you a question?”

 Lina leaned forward, her eyes shining with a genuine interest.
-“What’s your home like?” she asked, her voice filled with curiosity and wonder.
+“What’s your home like?”

 Qingcang studied Lina, sensing the sincerity in her question.
-“Why do you ask?” he inquired, surprised by her eagerness to know more about his background.
+“Why do you ask?”

 Lina’s eyes widened with worry, and she leaned closer to Qingcang as if trying to comfort him.
-“Then why do you want to leave this semi-peaceful place and return?” she asked softly.
-“Will you never come back once you leave?”
+“Then why do you want to return?
+Will you never come back once you leave?”

 Lina’s heart skipped a beat, and she looked away from Qingcang’s intense gaze.
-“I… guess so…” she hesitantly questioned herself internally.
-“But after everything we’ve been through, I wouldn’t mind if you stayed here and lived a peaceful life.”
+“I… guess so… But after everything we’ve been through, I wouldn’t mind if you stayed here and lived a peaceful life.”

 Qingcang lowered his eyes in thought, his long dark hair falling on his back.
 The silence between them was filled with birds chirping in the distance and the gentle rustling of leaves.

-Lina looked at Qingcang, feeling amused and intrigued by his words.
+Lina looked at him, amused and intrigued by his words, smiling.
 She wondered what he was up to.
 ‘Is he for real?
-Does he want to make me happy?’ she thought, smiling.
-‘Oh, this should be fun!’
+Does he want to make me happy?
+Oh, this should be fun!’

 Lina’s lips curled into a wide grin, and she chuckled softly.
-“Nothing,” she said as her eyes sparkled with playfulness as she fixed her gaze on Qingcang.
-“I want your obedience,” she said, flashing a cheesy smile that made him uneasy.
+“Nothing.”
+Her eyes sparkled with playfulness as she fixed her gaze on Qingcang.
+I want your obedience.”
+She flashed a cheesy smile that made him uneasy.

 Qingcang furrowed his brows, taken aback by Lina’s request, and tried deciphering her cryptic words.
 He knew he had made a mistake by asking her what she liked, and now he was paying the price.
 He could feel his annoyance building up as he wondered what she had in mind.